Metnew/suicrux/README.md

 ### What is it?

-Production-ready, optimized, robust, fully-featured boilerplate/example.
+Production-ready, optimized, robust, fully-featured boilerplate/example for your new PWA.

 #### Includes: